 While hardwood and would appear to be the same, bamboo is technically a type of grass (specifically a perennial flowering plant, belonging to the Poaceae family of grasses).
-Yet despite this, it’s actually harder than the vast majority of hardwoods, while specialist bamboo flooring, stranded bamboo flooring, is twice as hard as traditional bamboo hardwood flooring.
+Despite this, it’s actually harder than the vast majority of hardwoods, while specialist bamboo flooring, stranded bamboo flooring, is twice as hard as traditional bamboo hardwood flooring.

 Comparing Hardwoods and Bamboo Flooring

-Hardwoods and bamboo flooring appear relatively similar in terms of aesthetics, although most bamboo is created using a manufacturing process known as “strand woven” which gives the planks a unique marbling effect.
+Hardwoods and bamboo flooring appear relatively similar in terms of aesthetics.
+However, most bamboo is created using a manufacturing process known as “strand woven,” which gives the planks a unique marbling effect.
 Bamboo is blonde in its natural state and undergoes a kiln-heating process called carbonization to achieve a darker brown hue that goes all the way through the plank.
 You can read more about it.

 Strength of Bamboo

 Is Bamboo Expensive?

 Traditional hardwoods have vastly different price ranges, from $4 per square foot on the low end to as much as $20 per square foot for some exotic species.
 By comparison, bamboo is priced between $3 – $5 per square foot (for a decent quality brand).
 The installation costs of both are the same (you can find out more about flooring installation costs in our blog: how much does it cost to install bamboo floors?).
-The affordability is bamboo is exceptional considering its durability and eco-friendliness.
+The affordability is bamboo exceptional considering its durability and eco-friendliness.
 The massive savings afforded by bamboo allow homeowners to divert savings to other parts of their home renovation projects.

 Bamboo floors are preferable to hardwood flooring in terms of moisture-resistance, with hardwoods more prone to water absorption and warping.
 That said, you shouldn’t use bamboo or hardwood flooring in humid environments like full bathrooms.
 Read more about this on our blog: is bamboo flooring resistant to water?

 Head Image Credit: Freeimages9